bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 	- [ ] **Bury**
 		- [x] ??? - Bury a coin.
 After 2 payoffs, dig it up and gain 5 Life and 5 Souls.
 1 charge always; life/souls increases with upgrades.
 		- [ ] ??? - Choose a coin.
 Bury it for 3 payoffs, or if it's already buried dig it back up.
+		- [ ] ??? - Add 2 charges to a coin and bury it for 2 payoffs.
 		- [ ] ??? - Bury a coin.
 After the next toss, it returns (does not recharge, keeps same side and state.)
 		- [x] ??? - Bury a coin until after payoff.
 Turn a random tails coin to heads.
 		- [ ] ??? - Bury a coin.
 At the start of the next tollgate, it returns and upgrades.
 		- [ ] ??? - Bury a coin.
 In 10 payoffs, return it, bless it, freeze it, and upgrade it.
+		- [ ] ??? - Bury this coin for 1 toss.
+Turn both neighbors to heads.
+1/2/3/4 charges.
 	- [ ] **Gain Coins**
 		- [ ] ??? - Gain a random Obol/Diobol/Triobol/Tetrobol (on heads).
 It is Doomed (destroy at the end of the round).
 		- [ ] ??? - Gain a random power coin with 2 charges (on heads). it is Fleeting.
 (1/2/3/4 uses)